 Size, Appearance, and Behavior

-The mallard is a medium-sized bird, measuring 20 to 26 inches, with a long neck, rounded head, webbed feet, and rather stout body.
+The mallard is a medium-sized bird, measuring 20 to 26 inches, with a long neck, a rounded head, webbed feet, and a rather stout body.
 This species has a strong degree of sexual dimorphism, meaning that the sexes look quite different from each other in size and color.
 The male has the distinctive green or blue-headed plumage, the white ring on the neck, the brown wings and breast, the grayish body, and more green colors on the back of the wings.
 The female, by contrast, has light brown plumage with dark brown markings or stripes on the body, wings, and top of the head.
 Both sexes have yellow or orange bills and feet.

 The mallard is a highly social species; outside of the breeding season, they form large flocks of varying sizes to forage and roost together.
 Mallards make use of numerous vocalizations and body language to communicate with each other.
 For instance, when dealing with a threat, the mallard will first display an open bill and then push up against the intruder with its chest.
 The females do most of the quacking, whereas the males are usually silent except during fights.